ZB-Lab

 2023 Summer School: Introduction to digital editing

-What tools do you need to be able to edit source texts professionally?
-The editorial team at the Jeremias Gotthelf Research Centre at the University of Bern, led by Dr Christian von Zimmermann, reveal their technical expertise in encoding texts in the TEI.
-They also provide an insight into their editorial work, different types of text commentary and cross-linking with standard data.
-The programme concludes with two evening lectures relating to the topic, given by Dr Maria Effinger (Heidelberg University Library) and Stefan Dumont (Berlin-Brandenburg Academy of Sciences and Humanities).
-The Summer School has been jointly organised by the Digital Production and Platforms (ZB) department and the ZB Lab, with the aim of encouraging young researchers to carry out their own digital editorial projects.
+What does it take to edit source texts professionally?
+The editing team from the Jeremias Gotthelf Research Center at the University of Bern, led by PD Dr. Christian von Zimmermann not only conveyed the technical know-how of how texts are coded in TEI.
+There was also an insight into the editorial work, into the different types of text commenting and into networking with authority data.
+The program was rounded off with two evening lectures related to the topic.
+For this we could Dr. Maria Effinger (Heidelberg University Library) and Stefan Dumont (Berlin-Brandenburg Academy of Sciences) win.
+The Digital Production and Platforms Department (ZB) and the ZB-Lab organized the summer school together.
+We would like to encourage young researchers to carry out their own digital edition projects.

-2022 Summer School on literary texts and data mining
+2022 Summer School on literary text and data mining

-It is very important to us that researchers can make good use of our digitised works.
-In order to bring digital research methods to the people, the ZB-Lab has organised a Summer School in cooperation with Prof. Dr. Berenike Herrmann (Bielefeld) and Jesko Reiling (Digital Production and Platforms).
-At our two-day summer school (29–30 June 2022), the attendees learned the basics of text and data mining.
-Professor Berenike Herrmann’s research group (Bielefeld) quickly familiarised us with R! software and showed us how questions can be posed and modelled on a corpus of German-Swiss literature.
-The two-day event was extremely inspiring.
+It is very important for us, that researchers can make good use of our digitized works.
+In order to bring digital research methods to the people, the ZB-Lab, in collaboration with Prof. Dr. Berenike Herrmann (Bielefeld) and PD Dr. Jesko Reiling (Digital Production and Platforms) organized a summer school.
+At the two-day summer school (June 29 and 30, 2022), the participants learned the basics of text and data mining.
+The research group of Prof. Dr. Berenike Herrmann (Bielefeld) quickly provided us with the software R! and showed which questions can be asked and modeled on a corpus of German-speaking Swiss literature.
+The two days were extremely inspiring.

-The course materials are openly accessible and the lectures can be viewed on YouTube:
+The course materials are accessable and the recorded lectures are on YouTube:

 IIIF explained

-To make it easier to start working with the International Image Interoperability Framework (IIIF), we created a series of video tutorials in our very first ZB Lab project in winter 2020/21.
-These range from basic IIIF functions and the cross-platform search for digital copies to knowledge bases for creating individual IIIF manifests.
-The tutorials are aimed primarily at researchers in the humanities who work with digital copies.
-Other tutorials are being planned.
+To make it easier to get started working with the International Image Interoperability Framework (IIIF), we created a series of video tutorials in our very first ZB-Lab project in winter 2020/21.
+They range from IIIF basic functions to the cross-platform search for digital copies to the knowledge base for creating your own IIIF manifestos.
+The tutorials traget group are researchers in the humanities who work with digital material.

 In-depth interviews

-We conducted in-depth interviews with young researchers in the humanities and digital humanities at the University of Zurich to learn about the challenges they encounter when dealing with ZB’s digital infrastructure, inventory and services, and how their working methods have changed against the backdrop of digital transformation.
-The knowledge gained should serve as a basis for new and optimised ZB research services.
+In in-depth interviews with young researchers in the humanities and digital humanities at the University of Zurich, we wanted to find out, on the one hand, what challenges they face in dealing with the ZB's digital infrastructure, holdings and services, and on the other hand, how their working methods are changing against the background of digital change has.
+The knowledge gained will serve as the basis for new and optimized ZB research services.

-At the virtual Digital Humanities Conference (vDHd2021), the ZB Lab held the Open ZB Lab workshop to explore the requirements of DH researchers.
-We gained a lot of insights and were able to explore the topics identified in the workshop in greater depth in our interviews with researchers.
+The ZB-Lab was present at the virtual Digital Humanities Conference (vDHd2021) with the Workshop Open ZB-Lab to get to the bottom of the needs of DH researchers.
+We gained a lot of insights and were able to use the topics identified in the workshop to deepen them in interviews with researchers.

 Hackathons